baroquon/reefpoints/source/posts/2016-08-16-The-minumum-knowledge-you-need-to-start-metaprogramming-in-Elixir.md

 tags: Elixir
 ---

-Basically, metaprogramming is `writing code that writes code`.
-In Elixir, we use `Macro` to transform our internal program structure (AST) in compile time to something else.
+Metaprogramming is `writing code that writes code`.
+In Elixir, we use macros to transform our internal program structure (AST) in compile time to something else.
 For example, the `if` macro is transformed to `case` during compilation, we call this `macro expansion`.

 ```elixir
 if true do